South Cambridgeshire

 South Cambridgeshire is a local government district of Cambridgeshire, England, with a population of 162,119 at the 2021 census.
 It was formed on 1 April 1974 by the merger of Chesterton Rural District and South Cambridgeshire Rural District.
 It completely surrounds the city of Cambridge, which is administered separately from the district by Cambridge City Council.

-Southern Cambridgeshire, including both the district of South Cambridgeshire and the city of Cambridge, has a population of over 281,000 (including students) and an area of 1,017.28 km square.

 On the abolition of South Herefordshire and Hereford districts to form the unitary Herefordshire in 1998, South Cambridgeshire became the only English district to completely encircle another.
+South Cambridgeshire District Council and Cambridge City Council work together on some projects, such as the Greater Cambridge Local Plan.
+Since 2017 the district has been a constituent member of the Cambridgeshire and Peterborough Combined Authority, led by the directly-elected Mayor of Cambridgeshire and Peterborough.